chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/vtdd.md

 };
 ```

-### Step 4: Check the implementation against the design
+### 4. Check the implementation against the design

-Once we’ve worked on our implementation a little bit, we can open it up in Storybook to see if it works.
+Open it up in Storybook to see if it works.
 Of course, this example was heavy on CSS, so chances are we will have been testing our changes in Storybook as we went to tweak the styles to achieve what we wanted.

 <video autoPlay muted playsInline loop>
   <source